nordeim/excel-tools/docs/prompts.md

 ---

+Awesome job on your meticulous analysis, planning and execution.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Now, please meticulously plan and create the detailed comprehensive `Project Architecture Document` with file hierarchy diagram with listing of key files and their description, mermaid diagrams to show the application flowcharts and the database schema.
+Review and validate the PAD against the project planning documents and the actual codebase.
+Finally, create a detailed and comprehensive `Project_Architecture_Document.md` in the project root folder, as the single source-of-truth handbook to fully initialize new developer or another coding agent to be able to handle new PRs independently.

+---

 Awesome meticulous job so far.
 Please keep up the good work.
 Yes, please save/stage your sub-plan/todo-list before meticulously proceed to execute according to the sub-plan.
 Awesome meticulous job so far.
 Please think deeper and think harder to re-imagine the landing page design to be aesthetically more amazing, gorgeous, and pleasing, make it a world-class design that is breathtaking.